NotAShelf/nyx/hosts/README.md

   - `system.nix` should follow my local module system: `config.modules.{device,system,usrEnv,theme}`
   - `hardware-configuration.nix` should ONLY have the things exclusive to the host.
 Such as filesystem configurations
   - `default.nix` may not contain anything other than an `imports = [ ... ]` importing rest of the files
-- Additional host-specific configurations may either go into `system.nix` (i.e kernel configuration) or have their own file (i.e Wireguard or hardware mount configurations)
+- Additional host-specific configurations may either go into `system.nix` (i.e kernel configuration) or have their own file (i.e Wireguard or hardware mount configurations) with their own file (i.e `mounts.nix`)